peeringdb/docs/docs/howto/get-started-exchange.md

 ![Example Organization Form](images/example-organization-form.png)

 ### Ix
-Once you have created your organisation you may add the `ix` object.
+Once you have created your organization you may add the `ix` object.
 You do this by using the Add Exchange tab in the “Manage” menu below your organization.
 You’ll be able to input either your IPv4 or IPv6 LAN prefix through this form and will then need to add the other by editing the object once it is created.

 ### Prefixes
 An IPv4 or IPv6 prefix is needed to register your IX.
 Once your IX is approved, please also provide the other prefix.
 For the IPv6 prefix a /64 mask is highly recommended.
 Please talk to [support](mailto:support@peeringdb.com) if you would like to use another mask.
 The prefix information is used to verify connections from your participants.